Sometimes we miss the forest for the trees.

 I’m embarrassed to admit that sometimes… I use my GPS locally, just so I won’t miss my turns!
 I often don’t remember landmarks, and if I’m in conversation or deep in thought, there’s a high probability I will be taking the long way to my destination.

 As HSPs, we have a rich and lively inner world.
-We can be so much in our heads, perhaps analyzing the beautiful, intricate details of the veins on a leaf… and forget we are standing in the middle of a huge, dark and dangerous forest.
+We can be so much in our heads, perhaps analyzing the beautiful, intricate details of the veins on a little leaf… and forget we are standing in the middle of a huge, dark and dangerous forest.

 Indeed, there are times when what we miss can leave us in a vulnerable position.